shepard-liu/arcgis-react-calcite-template/ReadMe.md

-# Template React - ArcGIS API for JavaScript Project
+# Template ArcGIS API for JavaScript Using React Project

 A generally configured project for developing integerated apps.

-- Optimized for building performance (approximate 10s for initial development build and 0.5s for incremental builds)
+- Optimized for building performance (Takes less than 10s for non-initial development build and 0.5s for incremental builds)
 - With Calcite Components for React configured
 - Sample code for using ArcGIS API for JavaScript with React